LynPalo/DigitalOcean/README.md

 # Digital Ocean with Terraform

-Created Droplet
-Created Load Balancer
+Created Droplet and  Load Balancer